 3. Mechanical Timer – A timer can automatically turn lights on before dusk and flip them off a few hours after dark.
 Skip the computerized versions, this heavy-duty mechanical timer holds up much better to the rigors of life on a farm.

 Set the timer to turn the interior coop light on from ab7 am 7am until full daylight, and again from dusk until 9 pm.

 For larger coops, you can use multiple lights or a fluorescent shop light with one fluorescent tube of “cool” light and one fluorescent tube of “warm” light.

 If you introduce lights midwinter, it may take a few weeks to get your first winter eggs.
 You’ll know you are well on your way to winter-laid eggs if, a few days after installing the light, your chickens are active and milling about the coop well after natural sunset.

-In my experience, backyard flocks of chickens that are kept under light tend to produce about half as many eggs in the winter as they do in the summer, partly due to some hens not laying it all, while others lay less frequently under artificial light.
+In my experience with creative chicken keeping practices like this backyard flocks of chickens that are kept under light tend to produce about half as many eggs in the winter as they do in the summer, partly due to some hens not laying it all, while others lay less frequently under artificial light.
 (Breed seems to be a factor as well, as some breeds of chicken – and some individuals – will respond differently to the added light.)

 You can experiment with the right amount of light to add to your coop.
-It should be bright enough to fool the birds’ bodies into thinking it’s daylight – so a dusty 60W bulb in the corner won’t be bright enough to have an effect.
+It should be bright enough to fool the birds’ bodies into thinking it’s daylight- In other words, a dusty 60W bulb in the corner won’t be bright enough to have an effect.